ambulance company co owner sentenced to 13 1/2 years for health care fraud scheme

-The indictment alleges that the defendants conspired to defraud Medicare by recruiting patients who were able to walk and could travel safely by means other than ambulance and who, therefore, were not eligible for ambulance transportation under Medicare requirements.
-It is alleged that the defendants, and others acting on their behalf, falsified reports to make it appear that the patients needed to be transported by ambulance when the defendants knew that the patients could be transported safely by other means and that many of them walked to the ambulance for transport.
-It is further alleged that the defendants themselves, or through others, paid illegal kickbacks to the patients as part of the scheme.
-The defendants allegedly billed Medicare for these ambulance services as if those services were medically necessary and, as a result of the allegedly fraudulent billing, the Medicare program sustained losses of more than $2.4 million for this medically unnecessary method of transportation.
+The defendant’s company, Superior EMS Ambulance, transported patients who were able to walk and could travel safely by means other than ambulance and who, therefore, were not eligible for ambulance transportation under Medicare requirements.
+The defendant, or others acting on his behalf, falsified reports to make it appear that the patients needed to be transported by ambulance when the defendant knew that the patients could be transported safely by other means and, in fact, many of the patients were able to walk.
+The defendant billed for the ambulance services as if those services were medically necessary.
+As a result of the fraudulent billing, the Medicare program paid more than $2.4 million for this inappropriate method of transportation.

-The case was investigated by the U.S. Department of Health and Human Services, Office of the Inspector General and the Federal Bureau of Investigation.
+The case was investigated by the Federal Bureau of Investigation and the U.S. Department of Health and Human Services, Office of the Inspector General.
 It is being prosecuted by Assistant United States Attorney M. Beth Leahy.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA